-SEVAGRAM, Gandhi’s model “Village of Service”, is set deep in the serene Maharashtran countryside, 9km from the railroad town of WARDHA.
-The Mahatma moved here from his former ashram in Gujarat during the monsoon of 1936, on the invitation of his friend Seth Jamnalal Bajaj.
-Right at the centre of the Subcontinent, within easy reach of the Central Railway, it made an ideal headquarters for the national, non-violent Satyagraha movement, combining seclusion with the easy access to other parts of the country Gandhi needed in order to carry out his political activities.
+Sevagram, Gandhi’s model “Village of Service”, is deep in the serene Maharashtran countryside.
+The Mahatma moved here from his former ashram in Gujarat during the 1936 monsoon, on the invitation of his friend Seth Jamnalal Bajaj.
+At the centre of the Subcontinent, within easy reach of the Central Railway, it made an ideal headquarters for the national, nonviolent Satyagraha movement, combining seclusion with the easy access to other parts of the country Gandhi needed in order to carry out his political activities.

 These days, the small settlement is a cross between a museum and living centre for the promulgation of Gandhian philosophies.
 Interested visitors are welcome to spend a couple of days here, helping in the fields, attending discussions and prayer meetings, and learning the dying art of hand-spinning.
 The older ashramites, or saadhaks, are veritable founts of wisdom when it comes to the words of their guru, Gandhiji.

 Top image: Deekshabhoomi monument - an important Buddhist pilgrim place in India © Dipak Shelare/Shutterstock